bitcoin-sv/go-sdk/docs/concepts/OP.md

 Opcodes also implement various cryptographic primitives such as digital signatures and hashing.
 These primitives are essential for maintaining the security and integrity of transactions on the blockchain.
 For instance, the `OP_CHECKSIG` opcode is crucial for verifying that a transaction is authorized by the holder of the private keys associated with the coins being spent.

 ## Conclusion
 By understanding the functionality of opcodes within the Bitcoin scripting language, users and developers can appreciate the flexibility and security that Bitcoin scripts provide.
-You can check out [this example](../examples/EXAMPLE_VERIFYING_SPENDS.md) of how to validate spends within the BSV SDK.